- What is copyright?

 H & M is a multinational clothing company headquartered in Sweden.
 In 2011, H & M started selling a jacket and skirt with a design pattern called Xue Xu.
 Unicolors claimed that Xue Xu was similar to EH101 and sued H & M to court.

 In the district court, H & M argued that Unicolors’ copyright on EH101 was invalid because it used a single copyright for 31 designs, instead of separate copyrights for each one.
-Therefore, the court awarded Unicolors $800,000 in damages.
-But when H & M appealed to the Ninth Circuit, the district court’s judgmentjudgement was reversed.
+Therefore, the lower court had awarded Unicolors $800,000 in damages.
+But when H & M appealed to the Ninth Circuit, the district court’s judgement was reversed.

 Then Unicolors appealed to the Supreme Court, which ruled that Unicolors’ copyright was valid regardless of the inaccuracies in the application process.

 The United States Postal Office took a picture of Davidson’s statue and printed it on all the stamps they subsequently produced.
-They made $70 millions in profits from the sales of those stamps.
+They made $70 million in profits from the sales of those stamps.

 Then Davidson sued the United States for infringing on his copyrights on the replica of Lady Liberty.
-The court ruled in his favor and awarded him over $3.5 million in damages.
+The court ruled in his favour and awarded him over $3.5 million in damages.